fleetster22/fleetster22/README.md

-Jr Software Engineer with experience using Java, Javascript, React, Docker, mySql and AWS.
-My passion, however, lies in security, so if you're more focused on the creation of secure websits and apps, then look no further.
-I am seeking a jr. software developer position with a company where the culture is a focus on continuing education and advancement from within because I do not plan on staying Jr level for very long.
-CompTIA Network+ and Sec+ certifications.
-Currently focusing more on Python and preparation for the OSCP certification.
+Computer professional with experience using Java, Javascript, React, Python, mySql and Github.
+My passion, however, lies in security, so if you're more focused on the creation of secure websites and apps or you need a junior level red teamer, then look no further.
+I am seeking a jr. penetration tester position with a company where the culture rewards continuing education and advancement from within because I do not plan on staying Jr level for very long.
+CompTIA Network+ and Security+ certifications.
+Currently focusing on learning intermediate Python and CTF competitions.
+My 5 year plan includes preparation for the OSCP certification and advancing to higher level penetartion testing positions.

 #### ❓❓ Please contact me with any questions❓❓